khanonjs/khanon.js-website/public/docs/2-app-states.md

 ## Loop Update

-App states can implement the [onLoopUpdate](https://khanonjs.com/api-docs/classes/decorators_app_app_state.AppStateInterface.html#onLoopUpdate) callback.
+App states implement the [onLoopUpdate](https://khanonjs.com/api-docs/classes/decorators_app_app_state.AppStateInterface.html#onLoopUpdate) optional callback.
 This callback creates an observer to the app loop update, being called every frame.
 Add logic to this callback to check any state or update any element.
 ```
 onLoopUpdate(delta: number) {
   // Add logic here